Marketing firm to pay more than $24M in soccer bribery case

-NEW YORK (AP) - A Spanish sports media company must pay a hefty penalty after its affiliate in the U.S. pleaded guilty to charges it bribed Latin American soccer officials.
+NEW YORK (AP) - A Spain-based sports media company must pay a hefty penalty after its U.S. affiliate pleaded guilty to charges it bribed Latin American soccer officials.

 A New York City judge ordered the company Imagina on Tuesday to pay more than $24 million in fines and restitution on charges stemming from the U.S. corruption investigation of FIFA, the international football league.